VCAT hearings during coronavirus restrictions

 Make sure you check upcoming hearings to keep up to date with your hearing time.
 Due to capacity issues, we may not be able to remind you when your upcoming hearing is.

-How to join a videoconference on Zoom
+How to join a phone or videoconference

 I'm experiencing financial hardship.
 How can I ask for a rent reduction?